kefaslungu/resourceMonitor/readme.md

 * Download [stable version][1]
 * NVDA compatibility: 2021.3 and later

-Note: I (Joseph Lee) am looking for people who will maintain Resource Monitor add-on from January 1, 2022 onwards.
+Note: I (Joseph Lee) am looking for people who will maintain Resource Monitor add-on from April 1, 2022 onwards.

 This add-on gives information about CPU load, memory usage and other resource usage information.